- Foreign Minister Manuel González Sanz as the keynote speaker

 - “For Costa Rica, as for other countries, the comprehensive reform of the United Nations is important to strengthening the organization’s ability to adapt to new needs and challenges in the international community”

-San Jose, August 28, 2013.
-With academic authorities, diplomats, teachers, and representatives of various UN agencies present, UPEACE held the opening of the academic year 2014-2015 on the Rodrigo Carazo Campus.
+28 August, 2013.
+University for Peace Campus - With academic authorities, diplomats, teachers, and representatives of various UN agencies present, UPEACE held the opening of the academic year 2014-2015 on the Rodrigo Carazo Campus.
 At the opening event, the Chancellor of the Republic of Costa Rica, Manuel González Sanz, addressed priority issues for Costa Rica in the upcoming Session 69 of the General Assembly of the United Nations, to be held in New York in September.

 Among the prominent areas are: promoting peace and security, disarmament and non-proliferation of nuclear weapons, the promotion of human rights and international law, environmental protection, multilateral cooperation, and actions to prevent and mitigate climate change.